yousoufos/amazonClone/README.md

 ## Info

-All the product in the app are fake and just for example, if you do a precess order you will not be chrged ;)
+All the product in the app are fake and just for example, if you do a precess order you will not be charged ;)